Senior Captains Earn the Most Airline Pilot Salary

 Annual Pilot Salary Range

-According to the May 2023 Occupational Outlook Handbook, the Bureau of Labor Statistics reports that airline pilot salaries vary significantly, with the salary for commercial pilots being $ per year.
+According to the May 2024 Occupational Outlook Handbook, the Bureau of Labor Statistics reports that airline pilot salaries vary significantly, with the salary for commercial pilots being $ per year.
 The median annual wage for airline pilots, copilots and flight engineers is $.
+Year-over-year, this was almost a $10,000 increase, as compared to 2023.
 In addition to annual earnings, pilots take part in company health, life and disability insurance, and retirement plans.
 In many cases, these plans exceed what employees in other fields receive.
+Salary data from the Bureau of Labor Statistics also helps illustrate industry trends and regional differences in pilot wages.

 What Can Airline Pilots Plan to Actually Earn?
 How Much Airline Pilots Make Per Year Offers Only A Glimpse at Career Earnings